 Specifies the exposure of the area light as a power of 2.
 Increasing the exposure by 1 will double the energy emitted by the light source.
 A value of 0 produces an intensity of 1 at the source, -1 produces 0.5.
 Real world lighting has high energies and typical exposures are low values while you may have to type a really large number for equivalent Intensity.
 This is also comfortable to artists familiar with photographic measurements.
-Below shows values 1.0, then 2.0, and finally 3.0.
 The intensity is reset to 1.0 so the result starts darker than above because of the physical falloff of the light.